ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ### Comments ###

-- To 4.: It is very important that no wrong data is transported initially.
+- It is very important that no wrong data is transported initially.
 Since the "value after construction" of all process variables is always 0 or so, this value is basically always wrong.
 If it gets propagated within the application, modules will process this value (usually even if `ChimeraTK::DataValidity::faulty` is set), despite the value might present an inconsistent state with other process variables.
 If it gets propagated to the control system, other applications might act on an again inconsistent state.
 - To 5.: This is the responsibility of each control system adpater implementation.
 - To 7. and 10.: An output of a `ChimeraTK::ApplicationModule` with an initial value written in `ChimeraTK::ApplicationModule::prepare()` and later never written again behaves in the same way as a constant.
-- To 7.b.: In future, the specification could be changed to mitigate the issue of blocking `write`s: It could be specified that all `write`s in the `ChimeraTK::ApplicationModule::mainLoop()` are not blocking due to unavailable devices, until the first `read` function has been called.
+- To 7.b.: In future, the specification could be changed to mitigate the issue of blocking `write`s: It could be specified that all `write`s in the `ChimeraTK::ApplicationModule::mainLoop()` are not blocking due to unavailable devices until the first `read` function has been called.
 - To 8.b.: The decision whether to use blocking or non-blocking read for the initial transfer has the following reasons:
   - 8.b.i.: Blocking reads prevent race condtion especially in cases where a ThreadedFanOut is involved.
   - 8.b.ii.: `ChimeraTK::TransferElement::readLatest()` fetches current value instead of waiting for a new value - see high-level requirements.